BristolGeza/Safeguarding/README.md

 - **Font Awesome**: Used for social media icons in the footer.
 - **Google Fonts**: Custom fonts are imported for a better visual appeal.

+## gdpr.html

+The `gdpr.html` file provides information about the General Data Protection Regulation (GDPR) and how it applies to the safeguarding platform.
+It includes details on data protection policies, user rights, and contact information for data protection inquiries.

 ### How to Use

 1. Open `index.html` in a web browser to view the website.